Applicants must submit all the following materials to the Graduate Division by the deadline of December 10, 2018.

 Applicants to the graduate program in Production must submit four creative samples:

-- One film or video work in which you performed a primary creative role (5-10 minutes maximum).
+- A visual sample of one film or video work in which you performed a primary creative role (5-10 minutes maximum).
 The work may be fictional, animation, or a documentary.
 We prefer complete films.
 We are most interested in your storytelling ability and are less concerned with your technical skills.
 SFTV considers thoughtful applicants who are in the early stages of their filmmaking careers, as well as more experienced applicants.
+Provide this visual sample as a URL link.

-- One 1-page outline of a film or video project you would like to create.
+- A one 1-page outline of a film or video project you would like to create.
 This should be in treatment form.
 Give us a sense of the kind of filmmaking that interests you.

-- You telling a true story based on a personal experience that mattered to you (2 minutes maximum).
+- A visual sample of you telling a true story based on a personal experience that mattered to you (2 minutes maximum).
 Simply record yourself telling this story on-camera.
 The emphasis is on the content of the story, so carefully think through the structure before you begin.
 Do not script it, nor 'perform' the event.
 The recording will not be viewed past 2 minutes.
+Provide this visual sample as a URL link.

-Combine all your written work into a single PDF file.
-U.S. applicants are required to submit a URL for the visual sample, preferably on Vimeo or YouTube.
+Combine all four creative samples into a single PDF file.
+Applicants are required to submit a URL for the visual samples, preferably on Vimeo or YouTube.
 To ensure committee access, we suggest that you do not password protect your visual samples.
-International applicants are encouraged to submit their creative materials via a URL, but if this is not possible, they may submit NTSC DVDs.
+If you encounter any issue submitting visual samples via URL , please contact us for an alternative option.

-The portfolio list is a written record of the applicant's creative material; it does not need to be film or TV-related.
+The portfolio list is a written record of the applicant's creative material, including but not limited to film or television.
 It should include the title and a logline (if appropriate), the year of completion, and the applicant's creative role in the production.
-The material should give an idea of the range and depth of applicant's creative ability.
-Formal recognition–such as awards, publications, jobs and exhibitions–should be noted.
+The material should give an idea of the range and depth of the applicant's creative ability.
+Formal recognition-such as awards, publications, jobs and exhibitions–should be noted.
 The name of the institution or publication should be included when listing creative materials prepared for a class or publication.
 Please do not submit any of these materials to us; this is just a list of your work.

 An example of the Portfolio List is: